“Mbappé 2050”; they joke on their birthday with a t-shirt alluding to renewal

 After it, the ex-Barcelona player and Paredes were officially dismissed due to gastroenteritis, although the newspaper indicates that the party ended in the early hours of the morning.

-Given this, the coach, Mauricio Pochettino, and the sports director, Leonardo, have opted not to use a heavy hand, which has angered several players.
+Given that, the coach, Mauricio Pochettino, and the sports director, Leonardo, have opted not to use a heavy hand, which has angered several players.

 .